amethyst/amethyst/book/src/concepts/component.md

 Here's a comparison of the most used ones:

 * `DenseVecStorage`: Elements are stored in a contiguous array.
-No empty space is left between `Component`s, allowing a lowered memory usage.
+No empty space is left between `Component`s, allowing a lowered memory usage for big components.
-  This is less performant than `VecStorage`.
-* `VecStorage`: Elements are stored into a contiguous array.
-Uses more memory than `DenseVecStorage` but is more performant when you use a `Component` type a lot.
+* `VecStorage`: Elements are stored into a sparse array.
+If your component is small (<= 16 bytes) or is carried by most entities, this is preferable over `DenseVecStorage`.
-  Only use this when you know that many of your entities are going to have that `Component` (more than 10%, for example).
 * `FlaggedStorage`: Used to keep track of changes of a component.
 Useful for caching purposes.

 For more information, see the [specs storage reference](https://docs.rs/specs/latest/specs/storage/index.html).

+There are a bunch more storages, and deciding which one is the best isn't trivial and should be done based on careful benchmarking.
+If you don't know which one you should use, `DenseVecStorage` is a good default.
+It will need more memory than `VecStorage` for pointer-sized components, but it will perform well for most scenarios.

 ## Tags